tweenko/tldr-engine/README.md

 to the things inside the @engine folder, because it is likely they may change over time and your code may break when pulling a new version.
 Be careful about changing source code!

+> If you do plan on making changes there, however, you shouldn't update your engine to the newest version.
+A workaround for this MAY be in the works.

 There is no straight up documentation per se, (at least for now) so the Discord server can be considered a very interactive documentation, if you will.